 Our banking business operates in three geographical segments - Bermuda, the Cayman Islands, and the Channel Islands and the UK- and each geographical segment utilizes operating subsidiary companies of the Bank within these jurisdictions.
 See Item 4.B.
-"Business Overview - Our International Network and Group Structure", which presents the corporate structure chart of our principal subsidiaries as at December 31, 2021.
-Our principal operating subsidiaries are each regulated by their respective geographical regulator and are fully capitalized as stand-alone operating companies, each with its own board of directors consisting of both executive and non-executive independent directors.
+"Business Overview - Our International Network and Group Structure", which presents the corporate structure chart of our principal subsidiaries as at December 31, 2022.
+Our principal operating subsidiaries are each regulated by their respective geographical regulator and are fully capitalized as stand-alone operating companies, each with its own board of directors consisting of both executive and non-executive independent directors, as required by the relevant regulatory body and applicable rules and regulations.
 Guidance on general corporate governance, board sub-committee structuring, and the various governance policies and procedures of the operating subsidiaries is determined at the Group level.